 By Dave Andrusko

 WASHINGTON —One by one.
-When newly elected pro-life Rep. Dan Crenshaw (R-TX) signed the Born-Alive Abortion Survivors Protection Act discharge petition today, it raised to 212 the number of House Members who have joined forces to attempt to bring this anti-infanticide measure to the House floor for a vote.
+When newly elected pro-life Rep. Jake Ellzey (R-TX) signed the Born-Alive Abortion Survivors Protection Act discharge petition today, it raised to 213 the number of House Members who have joined forces to attempt to bring this anti-infanticide measure to the House floor for a vote.
 The goal is 218 (see below).
-Rep. Crenshaw would have been one of the original signers but he has been on extended medical leave.

-For example, what is a discharge petition?
+What is a discharge petition?
 It’s a way around hostile committees.
 If 218 signatures are secured, the legislation—in this case H.R.
 619– would be brought directly to the floor for a vote.
 At that juncture, Democrats would bob and weave, distort and misrepresent, but there would be a real debate over how abortion survivors should be treated (or, if you are a Democrat, not treated).

 Or, why is the Born-Alive Abortion Survivors Protection Act even needed?
 Pro-abortion Democrats insist the 2002 Born-Alive Infant Protection Act suffices.
 But it doesn’t—and, of course, they know that.

 Here’s just one voice —but a very important one: House Minority Leader Kevin McCarthy (R-CA).
-He described the Born-Alive Abortion Survivors Protection Act is “legislation that would have ensured that every child who survives an abortion is transported to a hospital and administered the same medical care any other baby would receive.”
+He described the Born-Alive Abortion Survivors Protection Act as “legislation that would have ensured that every child who survives an abortion is transported to a hospital and administered the same medical care any other baby would receive.”

-McCarthy said.
-“If there is one thing Republicans and Democrats should be able to agree on it is that, once born, every baby deserves protection and has a right to live.
-He added, “But tragically, this isn’t the case.”
-In the last Congress, “House Democrats responded by blocking this legislation repeatedly for months.”
+McCarthy added, “If there is one thing Republicans and Democrats should be able to agree on it is that, once born, every baby deserves protection and has a right to live.”
+However, “tragically, this isn’t the case.”